datacarpentry/astronomy-python/_episodes/04-select.md

 ~~~
 {: .output}

-But don't try to run that query.
-Because it selects a larger region, there are too many stars to handle
-in a single query.
-Until we select by proper motion, that is.

 ## Selecting proper motion

-Now we're ready to add a `WHERE` clause to select stars whose proper
+Now we are ready to add a `WHERE` clause to select stars whose proper
 motion falls in the polygon defined by `pm_vertices`.

 To use `pm_vertices` as part of an ADQL query, we have to convert it
 to a string.
-Using `flatten` to convert from a 2D array to a 1D array and `array2string` to convert the result from an array to a strong, we can almost get the format we need.
+Using `flatten` to convert from a 2D array to a 1D array and `array2string` to convert the result from an array to a string, we can almost get the format we need.

 ~~~
 s = np.array2string(pm_vertices.flatten(),